Chir0student/AppAddict-Rasticrac/README.md

 	- Core script updated to Rasticrac 3.0.2

 - v3.1a5
-	- Added dumpdecrypted in the script (so much faster than the GDB...)
+	- Added dumpdecrypted in the script (so much faster than the GDB!)
+	- ASLR issues!!!
+(The script works partially because of ASLR - it cracks apps with no ASLR, just fine!)
 	- Need further testing with it!

 Known bugs/To-Do:

 - MEGA API needs to be implemented, if possible!
-(Fixing By DblD)
+(To be fixed By DblD)

 - Check the aasubmit.php files, they aren't good...
-(To be Fixed By tjglass)
+(To be fixed By tjglass)

-- iTunes Locator doesn't work properly (Fixing By tjglass)
+- iTunes Locator doesn't work properly (Fixing By tjglass/DblD)

-- Some weird debug messages (not really debug messages, but it looks stupid) (To Come)
+- Issues with ASLR = biggest problem of all!